What is Assisted Reproductive Technology?

 In the past, couples who could not naturally conceive children had one option to grow their family: adoption.

-There are a number of methods of assisted reproductive technology, including:
+There are a number of assisted reproductive technology methods, including:

 Intrauterine Insemination (IUI) or Artificial Insemination (AI): Insertion of sperm into female reproductive organs by any means other than sexual intercourse.
 This procedure increases the number of sperm that may reach and fertilize an egg and achieve a pregnancy.